Your Position: Home - Auto Bearing - The Ultimate Buyer's Guide for Purchasing Thrust Roller Bearings

 Thrust bearings are identified by:

-The size of the bearing ring (the outer diameter),
+The size of the bearing ring (the outer diameter).

-The bearing material,
+The bearing material.

-The bearing shape,
+The bearing shape.

-The location of the bearing,
+The location of the bearing.

-The thrust washer and
+The thrust washer.

 The clearance between the raceway and the shaft.